pism/pism/examples/searise-antarctica/README.md

 Next look at the script which would run (i.e. a dry-run):

-    $ PISM_DO=echo ./antspinCC.sh N | less
+    $ PISM_DO=echo ./antspinCC.sh 4 | less

 Then actually do the run in the background, saving its `stdout` output in a file; this will take a number of processor-hours:

-    $ ./antspinCC.sh N &> out.ant30km &
+    $ ./antspinCC.sh 4 &> out.ant30km

-This is a 30 km grid run with N processes.
+This is a 30 km grid (the default) run with 4 processes.
 The first stage essentially smooths the surface, the second stage improves the enthalpy field, and then the third stage uses the "full" physics.
 (I.e. sliding plus PIK calving front physics).